Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 end
 ~~~

-I promptly saw that this is not how it should be done.
+...I promptly saw that this is not how it should be done.

-And here comes object.send.
+And here comes Object.send.

 ![send](/img/send.jpg)

-This gave me the opportunity to write something like this:
+This gave me the opportunity to write this:

 ~~~ruby
 dig(elements, @_current_node).send(operator, operand)